 You see, in financial markets, doing your market analysis diligently and being right does not always pay off.
 Markets aren’t moved by the fundamentals, but by the way participants in the aggregate interpret market conditions.
 In other words, the moving factor is human psychology, not the objective reality.
 Driven by human psychology, the price discovery process often generates trends or even bubbles, as well as unexpected price collapses.
 Whether the market is “right” or “wrong” is irrelevant – all that matters to a market participant is whether he or she gained advantage or loss from the unfolding price events.

-Alex Krainer is an author and hedge fund manager based in Monaco.
-Recently he has published the book “Mastering Uncertainty in Commodities Trading“.
+Alex Krainer is an author and former hedge fund manager based in Monaco.
+Recently he has published the 5-star rated book “Mastering Uncertainty in Commodities Trading“.